ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 2. The error occurs when trying to call `debug_dump()`, indicating that the MockClaudeClient instance is not properly initialized.
 3. The fixture is likely not returning a valid MockClaudeClient instance.
 4. The previous AttributeError for 'messages' is no longer the immediate issue, suggesting progress in the initialization process.
+5. The error occurs in the fixture itself, not in the test function, indicating that the problem lies in the fixture setup.

 ## Next Steps